 Call for Papers

-Contributions describing new work in MAST’s key domains and topic areas (see chart below) are invited for presentation during the prestigious sixteenth conference in the internationally renowned MAST (Maritime/Air Systems & Technologies) series between 9–11 November 2020 to be held in central Tokyo, Japan.
+Contributions describing new work in MAST’s key domains and topic areas (see chart below) are invited for presentation during the prestigious eighteenth conference in the internationally renowned MAST (Maritime/Air Systems & Technologies) series between 2–4 November 2022, to be held in Athens, Greece.

 Any Operational and technology-based abstract will be considered within MAST’s broad domains and topic areas, particularly those following up on the plenary sessions:

-- Ensuring Maritime Security in the Indo-Asia-Pacific region – Naval Strategy and Technology Development
+- Ensuring Maritime Security in the Mediterranean and Atlantic regions – Naval Strategy and Technology Development

 - Development and Operation for Air Power